Ebola virus disease

-Ebola virus disease (EVD) (also known as Ebola hemorrhagic fever (EHF) or simply Ebola) is a viral hemorrhagic disease caused by the Ebola Filovirus.
-Ebola is an extremely virulent virus with case fatality rates of approximately 70% 1.
+Ebola virus disease (EVD) (also known as Ebola hemorrhagic fever (EHF) or simply Ebola) is a viral hemorrhagic disease caused by the Ebola filovirus.
+Ebola is an extremely virulent virus with case fatality rates of ~70% 1.

 First recognized in 1967 after polio vaccine laboratory workers were exposed to infected primates brought to Europe from Africa.
-The first outbreak occurred in 1976 in Zaire (since 1997 the Democratic Republic of the Cοngo), killing 318 people.
-The most recent outbreak which started in March 2014 has involved multiple countries, spanning three continents and represents the largest known outbreak in history with 13,606 cases to date (November 2014).
+The first outbreak occurred in 1976 in Zaire (since 1997 the Democratic Republic of the Cοngo), killing 318 people 2.
+A more recent outbreak which started in March 2014 and ended in 2016, involved multiple countries, spanning three continents and represented the largest known outbreak in history with 28,652 probable and confirmed cases, and 11,325 deaths 2.

 The initial clinical syndrome is non-specific and features flu-like symptoms such as fever, myalgia, and general malaise.
 This is followed by nausea, vomiting, diarrhea, and rashes progressing to petechiae, conjunctival hemorrhage, epistaxis, melena, hematemesis, shock and encephalopathy 3.

 The incubation period of the virus is 2-21 days.

 It occurs by coming in direct contact with infected fluid like blood, breast milk, semen, saliva, sweat, feces, and vomit, through broken skin, mucous membranes or contaminated medical equipment.

 Due to the fact that Ebola is predominantly a disease of resource-poor areas, little data on specific imaging features of Ebola exists.
 However, necropsy studies on non-human primates suggest that aerosolized virus would be unlikely to produce discrete, radiographically visible, pulmonary lesions 4.

 Treatment and prognosis